George Forrester and Company

-George Forrester and Company was a British marine engine and locomotive manufacturer at Vauxhall Foundry in Liverpool, established by Scottish engineer George Forrester (b.
-1780/81).
+George Forrester and Company was a British marine engine and locomotive manufacturer at Vauxhall Foundry in Liverpool, established by Scottish engineer George Forrester (born 1780/81).
 The company opened in 1827 as iron founders and commenced building steam locomotives in 1834.

 History

 The company was noted in Liverpool directories from 1827 as "Iron founders", the works established in the former "Union Mill" cotton factory, known locally as the "Welsh Factory", built by Messrs.
 Kirkman & Co. on the east side of Vauxhall Road in the late eighteenth century, but closed after a few years, remaining empty for some time thereafter.
 The factory was later enlarged and the original building demolished.

 A significant product for the company in its early days was the production of machinery involved in sugar processing for the West Indies, before branching into marine engines.
-A few Railway locomotives were produced from 1834 to 1847.
-The Crimean War saw the factory stretched to its maximum output in order to produce ammunition.
+Railway locomotives were produced from 1834 to 1847.
+The Crimean War saw the factory stretched to its maximum output in order to produce ammunition, they also manufactured Blakey rifles.

 Locomotives

 Under Alexander Allan's attendance the first locomotives were types, one early in 1834 for the Liverpool and Manchester Railway called Swiftsure and three later that year, Kingstown, Dublin and Vauxhall for the Dublin and Kingstown Railway.
 In 1835, the Dublin and Kingstown Railway ordered two tank locomotives, Victoria and Comet, these being the first tank locomotives in public service.
 Two others of the same type produced for the London and Greenwich Railway between 1836 and 1837 were the first in England.
+Two 2-2-0 locomotives named Forrester and Buck were supplied to the Manchester and Bolton Railway ready for the opening of that line in May 1838.
+Four locomoves, Cheltenham, Worcester, Bromsgrove and Tewkesbury were also supplied to the Birmingham and Gloucester Railway via Edward Bury, the first two arriving for November of the same year.